-Module 4 builds on the introduction to corporate governance concepts presented in module 3 by explaining and, where appropriate, demonstrating their practical application.
-One of the key challenges confronting those who are involved with modern corporations is to navigate and balance the different, sometimes conflicting, interests of diverse stakeholders.
+Module 4 builds on the corporate governance concepts presented in module 3 by explaining and, where appropriate, demonstrating their practical application.

-The module explores some key corporate governance factors relating to corporations, their boards, shareholders, various other stakeholders and society at large.
-The role and operation of the board is considered, including the role of diversity within the corporation and in the boardroom and its key role in enabling successful decision-making.
-The debate and responses arising from the recent international focus on remuneration practices is considered.
+The module explores corporate governance factors relating to corporations, their boards, shareholders, various other stakeholders and society at large.
+The role and operation of the board is considered, including the role of diversity within the corporation and in the boardroom and its key role in enabling informed decision making.
+The debate and responses arising from the international focus on remuneration practices is considered.
 The module also examines a range of operational matters that are important within corporations and in respect of which day-to-day attention to rules is required by both good practice and regulation - including in relation to employment conditions and protections.
+The issues of data security and privacy and the security of critical infrastructure are explored in relation to consumer and market protection.
+There is a brief discussion that compares aspects of criminal and civil law followed by content related to anti-competitive consumer market practices.